(755 ILCS 5/11a-3) (from Ch. 110 1/2, par. 11a-3)

 (b) Guardianship shall be utilized only as is necessary to promote

-the well-being of the disabled person, to protect him from neglect,
+the well-being of the person with a disability, to protect him from neglect,

 exploitation, or abuse, and to encourage development of his maximum